 There have been several reports online recently about a pair of Mute Swans nesting in Viera.
-I first found out from my online friend Jim Boland’s recent blog post.
+I first found out from my online friend Jim Boland’s (recent blog post sorry, no longer available).
 I had a little free time yesterday and decided to check on them.

 Mute Swans (nesting pair)